-The Administrator is responsible for preparing financial statements that give a true and fair view in accordance with Australian Accounting Standards and the PF&A Act, and for such internal control as the Administrator determines is necessary to enable the preparation of financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Administrator is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and the PF&A Act, and for such internal control as the Administrator determines is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Administrator must assess the ability of the Trust to continue as a going concern unless operations will be dissolved by an Act of Parliament or otherwise cease.
-The assessment must include, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting.
+In preparing the financial statements, the Administrator must assess the Trust's ability to continue as a going concern except where the Trust will be dissolved by an Act of Parliament or otherwise cease operations.
+The assessment must disclose, as applicable, matters related to going concern and the appropriateness of using the going concern basis of accounting.